Jargalsaikhan0528/us-county-election-outcomes/README.md

 ## Objective
 - Investigate how economic indicators (e.g., GDP, unemployment) and social indicators (e.g., education, population composition) correlate with U.S. election outcomes.
-- Build predictive models to assess the impact of these variables on voting behavior at county level.
+- Build predictive models to assess the impact of these variables on voting behavior at the county level.

 ## Data Sources
 - `county_census_and_election_result.csv` — Census and election data by county